Welding-Tool-Steel:

 SOLUTIONS with Effective, Practical Advice

-An overview is presented here of the problems of Welding-Tool-Steel, the challenges and the solutions for saving by weld repair the investment in expensive tools now unusable for any one of many causes.
-How to prepare a plan of action for deciding what is needed, how to select the material, the process and the heat treatments.
+It is best to prepare a plan of action for deciding what is needed, how to select the process and the heat treatments.

-Tool steel are usually grouped according to their most important function like:
+Tool steel are iron base alloys of special composition, grouped usually according to their most important function like:

 - Cold work tool steel, used for punches, shearing blades, forming tools, may be made of any one of the tool steels identified by the quenching medium used to develop hardness, listed here in the order of increasing hardenability: